 - 7. Very clearly, as the proviso hereto sets out, this Court only exercises writ jurisdiction with respect to such categories of matters that are expressly vested upon it by law, whereas writ jurisdiction in general is vested with the Court of Appeal. - 8.
-Within Chapter XIV A of the Constitution, which establishes the Election Commission, Article 104H provides that, - "(1) The jurisdiction conferred on the Court of Appeal under Article 140 of the Constitution shall, in relation to any matter that may arise in the exercise by the Commission of the powers conferred on it by the Constitution or by any other law, be exercised by the Supreme Court. - (2) Every application invoking the jurisdiction referred to in paragraph (1), shall be made within one month of the date of the Commission of the act to which the application relates.
-The Supreme Court shall hear and finally dispose of the application within two months of the filing of the same."2 - 9.
-While it may prima facie appear that this Court exercises writ jurisdiction, by virtue of Article 104H, with respect to all such things coming under the purview of the Election
+Within Chapter XIV A of the Constitution, which establishes the Election Commission, Article 104H provides that,

+"(1) The jurisdiction conferred on the Court of Appeal under Article 140 of the Constitution shall, in relation to any matter that may arise in the exercise by the Commission of the powers conferred on it by the Constitution or by any other law, be exercised by the Supreme Court.

+(2) Every application invoking the jurisdiction referred to in paragraph (1), shall be made within one month of the date of the Commission of the act to which the application relates.
+The Supreme Court shall hear and finally dispose of the application within two months of the filing of the same."
-SC Writ 33/25 JUDGMENT Page 6 of 14

-Commission, the learned Deputy Solicitor General submits this Article to be one that requires a more nuanced application.
-It was her submission that the term "Commission" in Article 104H referred not to the Commissioner-General nor any other officer of the Commission but to the Commission itself.
+- 9. While it may prima facie appear that this Court exercises writ jurisdiction, by virtue of Article 104H, with respect to all such things coming under the purview of the Election Commission, the learned Deputy Solicitor General submits this Article to be one that requires a more nuanced application.
+It was her submission that the term "Commission" in Article 104H referred not to the Commissioner-General nor any other officer of the Commission but to the Commission itself. - 10.
+In support of her submission, she cited Ghany v.
+Dayananda Dissanayake, Commissioner of Elections and Others, which I shall advert to later.